301: Cave Dwellers

 This phrase comes from American football: following a major game broadcast on Sunday, the next morning fans are often brimming with wisdom about what their teams should have done on the gridiron.
 In general usage, the phrase describes a person who is critical or judgmental, but only with the benefit of hindsight.

-James Earl Jones is an actor especially known for his deep voice, which has been heard most famously in the original Star Wars trilogy as the voice of Darth Vader, and for a time as the interstitial voice announcer for CNN.
+James Earl Jones (1931-2024) was an Emmy, Grammy, Oscar, and Tony award winning actor and voice artist, popularly known for his deep voice, which brought to life the characters of Darth Vader in the Star Wars franchise, and Mufasa in Disney’s The Lion King (1994).
+For a time he the interstitial voice announcer for CNN.

 Check it out.
 They worship the Munsingwear penguin.